 What is an Ecommerce Product Manager?
 [An Overview]

-Simply put, online product managers ensure the ecommerce site runs smoothly (according to agile practices), the demands and feedback of the customers are heard, and that the quality of the new products is as per set standards.
+Ecommerce product managers ensure that eCommerce sites run smoothly (according to agile practices), the demands and feedback of the customers are heard, and that the quality of the new products is as per set standards.

 Being directly in charge of the platform itself as a product, they are the point person when it comes to developing the optimal customer experience.

 Here are some of the responsibilities of an eCommerce product manager in 2021:

 - Conduct extensive market research and create realistic user stories for service optimization.